 In addition, it’s a good idea to have a well-thought-out plan in place to deal effectively with these different properties with their different needs and contractual differences.
 It’s just too ineffective and too tiring to try to handle things on an ad hoc basis.
 You might even consider using a property-management company.

 Rentability = More Bedrooms

 No matter how good a deal you think you’re getting on a single-family property, if you can’t rent it, then it’s not a good deal.
-So take to heart rentability as of the 4 tips for investing in single-family properties in North Carolina & New Jersey.
+So take to heart rentability as of the 4 tips for investing in single-family properties in The USA.

 It’s a fact that 3-bedroom houses are far easier to rent and command higher rents than 2-bedroom houses.
 Of all the people currently looking to rent, only approximately 15% will be willing to take a 2-bedroom home.
 When you’re looking to invest in single-family properties, it’s best (when possible) to choose those with 3 or more bedrooms.

-Single-family properties can be a sound and lucrative real estate investment strategy – if, that is, you keep in mind these 4 tips for investing in single-family properties in North Carolina & New Jersey.
+Single-family properties can be a sound and lucrative real estate investment strategy – if, that is, you keep in mind these 4 tips for investing in single-family properties in The USA.